LLM Probability Concentration: How Alignment Shrinks the Generative Horizon: Measuring LLM Branching Factor

-The generative process of language models can be viewed as moving down a branching tree, with each token choice selecting a path forward.
-While the full tree spans $O(|V|^N)$ sequences for vocabulary size $|V|$ and sequence length $N$, LLMs concentrate probability mass on a far smaller subset.
-To capture how many options the model seriously considers at each step, we introduce the \emph{Branching Factor} (BF).
-Given $|\mathcal{T}|$ high-probability leaf sequences, we approximate the tree as a balanced $B$-ary tree, where $B = |\mathcal{T}|^{1/N}$.
-In this section, we describe how to compute $|\mathcal{T}|$ and $B$ in practice.
+\shortparagraph{Probability Concentration and the Branching Factor.} The generative process of language models can be viewed as moving down a branching tree, with each token choice selecting a path forward.
+While the theoretical search space spans $O(|V|^N)$ sequences for vocabulary size $|V|$ and fixed sequence length $N$, LLMs concentrate the vast majority of probability mass on a much smaller subset of trajectories~\citep{Holtzman2020The, hewitt2022truncation}.
+This high-probability subset forms a complex, sparse ``effective tree'' $\mathcal{T}$.